dai-shi/react-tracked/website/docs/recipes.md

 ### useSafeDispatch

-This is a modified version of useDispatch that calls `getUntrackedObject` recursively on an action object in advance.
+This is a modified version of useDispatch that calls `getUntrackedObject` recursively on an action object before dispatching it.

 ```javascript
 import { getUntrackedObject } from 'react-tracked';